Guy smiling and playing piano

 For autistic individuals, hyperfixations are often linked to special interests.
 These are deep and passionate interests in specific subjects or activities that can dominate a person’s thoughts and conversations.
 Special interests are a core part of the autistic experience, and harnessing hyperfixation on these interests allows autistic people to explore their passions in incredible depth, often for long periods of time.
 Autistic people are more likely to have special interests that last for years, unlike their ADHD counterparts who may experience shorter-lived hyperfixations.
 While hyperfixation on special interests can be a source of joy and comfort, they may also be seen as disruptive when the individual becomes so absorbed that they neglect other aspects of their life.

 ADHDers experience hyperfixations in a slightly different way.
 While ADHD is characterized by difficulties with sustained attention and impulsivity, hyperfixation represents a flip side of this: an ability to focus intensely on one task or topic for long periods.
 ADHDers often describe hyperfixation as something that comes on suddenly, without warning, and can make it hard to switch focus, even when necessary.
-This phenomenon is known as "hyperfocus" in the ADHD community.
+This is often referred to as "hyperfocus."

 AuDHDers often experience special interests and hyperfixations as a unique mix of their two neurotypes.
 In my experience as an AuDHDer, this can often feel conflicting.
 Sometimes, my autistic side will want to hyperfocus on a special interest that I’ve had for years, but my ADHD side might feel bored with it and have trouble sustaining attention.
 For me, this ends up looking like having a number of special interests that last for longer lengths of time intermixed with shorter hyperfixations.